-There are three dimensions of reliability testing.
+There are three dimensions of Inter-rater Reliability testing.
 The three tests are used collectively to provide evidence of generalizability to support the validity of your competency assessment plan.
-The most familiar of these three reliability tests is inter-rater reliability, which involves the consistency of assessor scoring practices.
-The second test deals with the reliability of Scoring Criteria in rubrics and the third test involves the authenticity of Learning Tasks.
+The most familiar of these three Reliability tests is inter-rater Reliability, which involves the consistency of assessor scoring practices.
+The second test deals with the Inter-rater Reliability of Scoring Criteria in rubrics and the third test involves the authenticity of Learning Tasks.

-Inter-rater reliability is the most common form of reliability testing.
-Inter-rater reliability testing examines the degree to which two or more assessors agree on scores for a single work sample.
+Inter-rater Reliability is the most common form of Inter-rater Reliability testing.
+Inter-rater Reliability testing examines the degree to which two or more assessors agree on scores for a single work sample.

 First ensure that you have a sufficient number of assessments that have been completed using the regular online scoring method.
 You must have one completed assessment for each reallocation you intend to send.

 2. Select Reporting.

 Step 2: Allocate Re-Assessments

 5. Using the Sources column, select the department that contains the Assessment Instrument you wish to use.

 6. Click on the instrument that you would like to select.
 Use the Add Selected button or drag-and-drop it into the third column.

 7. Select your Assessor Choice Method using the drop down menu.